Execution of Mohammad Mehdi Karami: Mahsa Amini protests

-Thousands of protesters have been detained as a result of the Mahsa Amini protests, and dozens have been charged with offenses such as Moharebeh ("waging war against God") or Mofsed-e-filarz ("corruption on Earth"), which are punishable by death in the Islamic Republic of Iran.
+Thousands of protesters were detained as a result of the Mahsa Amini protests, and dozens were charged with offenses such as Moharebeh ("waging war against God") or Mofsed-e-filarz ("corruption on Earth"), which are punishable by death in the Islamic Republic of Iran.
 Prior to the executions of Karami and Hosseini, Iranian authorities executed Mohsen Shekari and Majidreza Rahnavard, who were both convicted of Moharebeh due to separate alleged crimes connected to the Mahsa Amini protests.